Battle of Kamdesh: Tactics

-This would improve the local economy while providing improved communications with the central government and the rest of the nation.
+This would, tentatively, improve the local economy while providing improved communications with the central government and the rest of the nation.
 1.33 million dollars was budgeted for these projects.
 This had the potential to boost the local economy, which had seen few civic improvements.
-Keating saw these programs as producing mixed results.
+Keating saw these programs as producing terrible results.
 Villagers and clans who were left out of these projects were resentful, and quick to turn against the Americans.
-Haji Yunus, a village elder of Gawardesh and contractor for an electric plant, was kidnapped and murdered.
-A note was attached to his body which said: "Don't work with coalition forces.
+Haji Yunus, a village elder of Gawardesh and contractor for an electric plant, was kidnapped and murdered.A note was attached to his body which said: "Don't work with coalition forces.
 This will happen to you."
 The note was signed "Mullah Omar".
 Omar was the top Taliban leader, but U.S. Intelligence stated that HIG had done the killing, crediting Omar to instil more fear due to Omar's greater reputation.
 Constant ambushes and firefights along the road to Naray did little to relieve Keating's doubts.
 "The little bastards keep shooting at us every day.", was Keating's assessment.

 After Keating's death, a "Night Letter" appeared on the door of the Upper Kamdesh mosque on April 29, 2007.
-The letter stated: "At the present time for those who work and obey the American devils by taking contracts for building schools, road, and power plants: also those who work as police, district administrators, and commanders as well as sold-out mullahs who deny Allah's orders and holy war and deny the holy Quran: We are telling you that we are continuing our holy war in Allah's will… Soon we will start our operations."
+The letter stated: "At the present time for those who work and obey the American scum by taking contracts for building schools, road, and power plants: also those who work as police, district administrators, and commanders as well as sold-out mullahs who deny Allah's orders and holy war and deny the holy Quran: We are telling you that we are continuing our holy war in Allah's will… Soon we will start our operations."
 This letter was written in Pashto and signed "Mujahideen".

-The following day, insurgents kidnapped and murdered Fazal Ahad, an elder from Badmuk who was attempting to end the Kom/Kata tribal disagreements by arranging a meeting in Kamdesh.
+The following day, insurgents allegedly kidnapped and murdered Fazal Ahad, an elder from Badmuk who was attempting to end the Kom/Kata tribal disagreements by arranging a meeting in Kamdesh.
 In response to this, the local Afghan officials sent more government troops into the area.
 These troops were ambushed on the Naray-Kamdesh road and shot up badly enough to prevent their arrival in Kamdesh.

 The closeness of the action, and coordinated fire from both sides of the valley indicated that the attackers in this ambush were different from the groups that had been using sporadic, long range, harassing fire.
 The latest acronym for attackers used by the Americans was AAF, for anti-Afghan fighters.
 These AAF were more professional and probably represented groups from areas outside of Nuristan.
 AAF would disguise themselves in ANA uniforms and set up fake checkpoints to extract taxes and tolls from local contractors, and allied themselves with smugglers transporting illegal timber and gems into Pakistan.
 Urdu and Pashtun HIG warriors brought arms and ammunition from Pakistan.
 Their checkpoints and "taxes" was used to finance AAF operations.
 On the whole the AAF was a broader based and more formidable force in 2007 than before the American invasion, and represented a significant escalation.